maiska/qubes-doc.rtd/user/how-to-guides/how-to-update.rst

   updates.

 - After updating a template, first shut down the template, then restart all running qubes based on that template.
+The updater will try to do this for you automatically in the last step of updating.
+Remember to save all your data before restarting!